 Summer Outdoor Adventures

 Your teenager joins a cohort of 10-14 others and up to five Boundless teachers.
 They embark on unforgettable 13-day outdoor adventures, earning one to four Ontario accredited high school credits for grades 9-12.
-While barely picking up a pen, students collapse exhausted in their beds each night inflated with pride; mastering new skills, and feeling connected to a team that leans on one another and that lets you just be yourself.
+While barely picking up a pen, students collapse exhausted in their beds each night inflated with pride, mastering new

 Registration for Summer 2019

 NEW 24 DAY PROGRAM June 27 – July 21, 2019 (2 Credits: English and Outdoor Education)